mlh758/Blog/content/blog/dual-writes.md

 }
 ```

-The event payload has been updated to have the machine to reply to and the actual event payload is under the
+The event payload has been updated to contain the machine to reply to and the actual event payload is under the
 `message` property of the event.
 Because of the `$` sometimes we'll just drop the reply on the floor.

 The replicator implementation is now: